rojounooo/TryHackMe-CyberSecurity-101/README.md

 | Defensive Security Tooling | 🔴 Hard | 🔲 Not Started | [link](./12-defsec-tooling) |

 > ✅ = Completed | ⏳ = In Progress | 🔲 = Not Started
-> *Difficulty icons are subjective and reflect my experience with the module.*
+> *Difficulty icons are based on TryHackMe allocation*

 ---